 There are plenty of conventions that seek out speakers.
 Do your research, try to find some that are relevant to your topic, and apply to be a speaker.

 Again, you may have to speak for free, but at least you’ll likely be speaking to your target audience.
+All speaking engagements, free or paid, are. a great opportunity to practice.

 13. Register With a Speaker’s Bureau